MNWB Welfare Projects

 Vehicle Replacement Programme (VRP)

 The maritime funding charities recognise the importance of seafarers’ centres and Port Chaplains having access to safe and reliable vehicles in order to deliver much needed port welfare services.
 As a result, the now annual vehicle replacement project, having started in 2008, gives substantial grants to help voluntary organisations purchase new vehicles.
 The project enables welfare personnel to undertake ship and home visits as well as transporting seafarers in and around the ports.
 The programme helps replace minibuses, MPVs and cars that remain essential to the provision of welfare services to our seafarers.
-The programme is managed by the Board but is jointly funded by ITF Seafarers’ Trust, The Seafarers’ Charity, Trinity House and MNWB.
+Since the programme started, the fund has given out almost £2.4M in grants helping to purchase 175 vehicles.
+In 2023 the programme was jointly funded by Trinity House, TK Foundation and MNWB.
+For 2024 we have recently secured finance from the Department for Transport to fund the programme, together with a contribution from MNWB, for this coming year.